The costs of cyberattacks: How one breach can sink a business

 Operational disruption

 Cyberattacks can grind your operations to a halt.
-Many businesses depend on their digital infrastructure for daily activities.
+Many businesses depend on their digital infrastructure for day-to-day activities.
 If systems are compromised, productivity falls.
-In severe cases, entire operations may be disrupted for days or even weeks (https://apo-opa.co/3MQRkKo), resulting in lost revenue, diminished service quality and disappointed clients and partners — an additional impact on your company’s reputation.
+In severe cases, entire operations may be disrupted for days or even weeks, resulting in lost revenue, diminished service quality and disappointed clients and partners — an additional impact on your company’s reputation.

 Indirect long-term costs